-As a preliminary, you are reminded that Crédit Agricole CIB Finance Luxembourg SA applies the Ten Principles of Corporate Governance of Luxembourg Stock Exchange (the "LSE Principles").
+As a remember that Crédit Agricole CIB Finance Luxembourg S.A. applies the Ten Principles of Corporate Governance of Luxembourg Stock Exchange (the "LSE Principles").

 THE BOARD OF DIRECTORS' REMINT

 The Board of Directors is aware of the relevant laws and regulations which apply to the Company.